Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/properties/layers.rst

 The layers can be added and removed using the ``+`` and ``-`` buttons on the right, and existing layers can be renamed by double-clicking on their name or using :kbd:`Ctrl-LMB` over it.

-If you just want to only edit or view the active layer and avoid to make unwnated changes on others layers, you can use the lock and screen icon buttons next to the list to toggle whether the active layer is the only one that can be edited and/or visible.
+If you just want to only edit or view the active layer and avoid to make unwanted changes on others layers, you can use the lock and screen icon buttons next to the list to toggle whether the active layer is the only one that can be edited and/or visible.

 .. tip::

    Sometimes the layers that your are not working on could be a distraction, you can activate *Fade Layers* in overlays to control the opacity of the non active layers.
    See :doc:`Overlays </editors/3dview/controls/overlays>` for more information.

 Special Layers List Menu
 ------------------------